 Interesting Engagement Ring Facts

-Gone are the days when the engagement ring would be a complete surprise, as up to 60% of brides are involved in the selection of their special ring, and around 3% will choose their own ring.
-And it is important to get the ring right, as 28% of women say that they would reject a proposal, if they didn’t like the ring.
-It may seem a little harsh, but the ring is intended to be worn every day for the rest of their lives…it should be perfect for them.
+There are some interesting engagement ring facts when it comes to proposing.
+Gone are the days when the engagement ring would be a complete surprise.
+Today up to 60% of brides involve themselves in the selection of their special ring.
+And around 3% will choose their own ring.
+And it is important to get the ring right, as 28% of women say that they would reject a proposal if they didn’t like the ring.
+It may seem a little harsh, but they will wear that ring every day for the rest of their lives.
+It should be perfect for them.

 The most common choices of metal for the engagement ring is platinum or white gold.
 However, since the cost of these two precious metals has risen in recent years, there is an increase in couples choosing palladium engagement rings, for their lower cost.

-The most popular diamond shape is the brilliant round cut, which is perfect for catching the light and showing the stone’s stunning clarity.
+The most popular diamond shape is the brilliant round cut.
+This shape is perfect for catching the light and showing the stone’s stunning clarity.
 The next most popular is the princess cut stone, which also shows off the beauty of the diamond.

 Different countries observe different engagement ring traditions.
-For example, in the likes of France, Great Britain, Canada and the US, the engagement ring is worn on fourth finger of the left hand.
-In countries such as Russia, India and Germany, the ring is worn on the fourth finger of the right hand.
+For example, people in France, Great Britain, Canada, and the US, the engagement wear ring is the fourth finger of the left hand.
+In countries such as Russia, India, and Germany, people wear the ring on the fourth finger of the right hand.

 The engagement ring is no longer all about the woman…sorry girls.
 A recent survey revealed that 29% of men would wear an engagement ring, and why shouldn’t they.
-They are probably just as proud to be enagaged, so instead of waiting for him, why not ask him that big question.
+They probably look forward to engagement too, so instead of waiting for him, why not ask him that big question.

 All About The Diamond

-The diamond is the traditional stone of the engagement ring, so here are some flash fact about the stunning gem.
+The diamond is the traditional stone of the engagement ring, so here is some flash fact about the stunning gem.

 - The word ‘diamond’ originates from the Greek word ‘adamant’, which means invincible or steadfast, nodding to the strength of the gemstone.